India national cricket team: One-day cricket and ICC Cricket World Cup success (1970–1985)

-The advent of One Day International (ODI) cricket in 1971 created a new dimension in the cricket world.
+The advent of men's One Day International (ODI) cricket in 1971 created a new dimension in the cricket world.
 However, India was not considered strong in ODIs at this point and batsmen such as the captain Gavaskar were known for their defensive approach to batting.
-India began as a weak team in ODIs and did not qualify for the second round in the first two editions of the Cricket World Cup.
-Gavaskar infamously blocked his way to 36 not out off 174 balls against England in the first World Cup in 1975; India scored just 132 for 3 and lost by 202 runs.
+India began as a weak team in ODIs and did not qualify for the knockout stage in the first two editions of the Cricket World Cup.
+Gavaskar infamously blocked his way to 36 not out of 174 balls against England in the inaugural 1975 Cricket World Cup; India scored just 132 for 3 and lost by 202 runs.

 In contrast, India fielded a strong team in Test matches and was particularly strong at home, where their combination of stylish batsmen and beguiling spinners were at their best.
 India set a then Test record in the third Test against the West Indies at Port-of-Spain in 1976, when they chased 403 to win, thanks to 112 from Viswanath.
 In November 1976, the team established another record by scoring 524 for 9 declared against New Zealand at Kanpur without any individual batsman scoring a century.
 There were six fifties, the highest being 70 by Mohinder Amarnath.
 This innings was only the eighth instance in Test cricket where all eleven batsmen reached double figures.
+India performed worse in the 1979 Cricket World Cup, failing to win a single match.

-During the 1980s, India developed a more attack-minded batting line-up with stroke makers such as the wristy Mohammed Azharuddin, Dilip Vengsarkar and all-rounders Kapil Dev and Ravi Shastri.
-India won the Cricket World Cup in 1983, defeating the favourites and the two-time defending champions West Indies in the final at Lord's, owing to a strong bowling performance.
+During the 1980s, India developed a more attack-minded batting line-up with stroke makers such as the wristy Mohammad Azharuddin, Krishnamachari Srikanth, Dilip Vengsarkar and all-rounders Kapil Dev and Ravi Shastri.
+On 25 June 1983, India won the 1983 Cricket World Cup, defeating the favourites and the two-time defending champions West Indies in the final at Lord's, owing to a strong bowling performance.
+Bowler Roger Binny was the leading wicket taker of the tournament with 18 scalps.
 In spite of this, the team performed poorly in the Test arena, including 28 consecutive Test matches without a victory.
-In 1984, India won the Asia Cup and in 1985, won the World Championship of Cricket in Australia.
-Apart from this, India remained a weak team outside the Indian subcontinent.
-India's Test series victory in 1986 against England remained the last Test series win by India outside the subcontinent for the next 19 years.
-The 1980s saw Gavaskar and Kapil Dev (India's best all-rounder to date) at the pinnacle of their careers.
-Gavaskar made a Test record 34 centuries as he became the first man to reach the 10,000 run mark.
-Kapil Dev later became the highest wicket-taker in Test cricket with 434 wickets.
-The period was also marked by an unstable leadership, with Gavaskar and Kapil exchanging the captaincy several times.
+In 1984, India won the inaugural edition of the Asia Cup and in 1985, won the World Championship of Cricket in Australia.